Montreal-Quakers/website/_pages/posts.md

 lang: en
 trans: news
 ---
+Our [calendar](/calendar) shows our upcoming events.

+This page is for major events and updates that we announce more broadly to the public.

-Many of our meeting's events are posted to a listserv available to folks who have attended meetings before and indicated interest in hearing about our events.
-If anyone is interested in being on this list without ever having attended meeting, you can [contact us](/contact.html).
-This page is for major events that we announce more broadly to the public.
+More minor updates are sent to a listserv.
+If anyone is interested in being on this list, you can [contact us](/contact.html).

 <ul>
 {% assign posty=site.posts | where:"lang","en" %}